Alexander I of Russia: Franco-Russian alliance

-Another personal grievance for Alexander towards Napoleon was the annexation of Oldenburg by France in December 1810, as the Duke of Oldenburg (3 January 1754 – 2 July 1823) was the uncle of the tsar.
+Another personal grievance for Alexander towards Napoleon was the annexation of Oldenburg by France in December 1810, as Wilhelm, Duke of Oldenburg (3 January 1754 – 2 July 1823) was the uncle of the tsar.
 Furthermore, the disastrous impact of the Continental System on Russian trade made it impossible for the emperor to maintain a policy that was Napoleon's chief motive for the alliance.

-Alexander kept Russia as neutral as possible in the ongoing French war with Britain.
-He did, however, allow trade to continue secretly with Britain and did not enforce the blockade required by the Continental System.
+Alexander kept Russia as neutral as possible in the ongoing French war with Britain, Russia's own war with Britain barely any more than nominal.
+He allowed trade to continue secretly with Britain and did not enforce the blockade required by the Continental System.
 In 1810, he withdrew Russia from the Continental System and trade between Britain and Russia grew.

 Relations between France and Russia worsened progressively after 1810.
 By 1811, it became clear that Napoleon was not adhering to his side of the terms of the Treaty of Tilsit.
 He had promised assistance to Russia in its war against the Ottoman Empire, but as the campaign went on, France offered no support at all.

 With war imminent between France and Russia, Alexander started to prepare the ground diplomatically.
-In April 1812, Russia and Sweden signed an agreement for mutual defence.
+In April 1812, Russia and Sweden signed a treaty for mutual defence.
 A month later, Alexander secured his southern flank through the Treaty of Bucharest (1812), which ended the war against the Ottomans formally.
 His diplomats managed to extract promises from Prussia and Austria that should Napoleon invade Russia, the former would help Napoleon as little as possible and that the latter would give no aid at all.

-The minister of war, Barclay de Tolly, had managed the reform and improvement of the Russian land forces before the start of the 1812 campaign.
-Primarily on the advice of his sister and Count Aleksey Arakcheyev, Alexander did not take operational control as he had done during the 1805 campaign, instead delegating control to his generals, Michael Barclay de Tolly, Prince Pyotr Bagration and Mikhail Kutuzov.
+The minister of war, Michael Andreas Barclay de Tolly, had managed the reform and improvement of the Imperial Russian Army before the start of the 1812 campaign.
+Primarily on the advice of his sister and Count Aleksey Arakcheyev, Alexander did not take operational control as he had done during the 1805 campaign, instead delegating control to his generals, Barclay de Tolly, Prince Pyotr Bagration and Mikhail Kutuzov.